riccardoBuso5/ingegneria-del-software/my-cldc-list-adapter/README.md

 ## Usage

 To compile and run the tests, ensure that the JUnit library is included in your classpath.
-You can execute the `TestRunner` class from the command line to run all tests and view the results.
+You can execute the `TestRunner` class from the command line , with :
+"javac -d FileClass -cp "JUnit/junit-4.13.2.jar;JUnit/hamcrest-core-1.3.jar" myAdapter/*.java myTest/*.java"
+,to run all tests and view the results.

 ## Documentation